Terry Butcher: Rangers

 In 1986, Butcher left Ipswich when they were relegated, and became one of the first 'English invasion' players to join Scottish club Rangers following the appointment of Graeme Souness as manager.
 Souness, the former Liverpool player, paid Ipswich £725,000 for him in July 1986.
 As captain, he led them to three League titles in four seasons, plus two Scottish League Cups.

 In November 1987 he broke his leg during a Scottish Premier Division fixture against Aberdeen, which ruled him out for the rest of the season.
 In April 1988 Butcher was convicted of disorderly conduct and breach of the peace due to his behaviour in an Old Firm match in October 1987.
 He was fined £250.
 In October 1988 Butcher was the subject of a police investigation when he kicked the referee's room door off its hinges after a match at Pittodrie.
 No criminal charges were brought, but the SFA fined Butcher £1500.
 Butcher was the subject of a £1million bid from Manchester United in July 1988, but this was rejected by Rangers.

-His last Rangers game came in September 1990, in a 2–1 league defeat against Dundee United.
+Butcher's final game for Rangers came in September 1990, in a 2–1 league defeat against Dundee United.
 He was partly responsible for both of the opposition's goals, leading to him being dropped from the side.
 In November 1990, he was approached by Leeds United, and came close to signing for the Elland Road club, but was then offered job as player-manager of Coventry City.